Made with whole spices and garlic, this easy Turkey Brine is a no-muss, no-fuss Thanksgiving tradition that packs a ton of flavor.

 Tips for Success

-- Don’t Brine Salted Turkey: If your turkey has already been treated with salt, it’s a good idea to skip brining or you may end up with over-salted meat.
-Kosher turkey, for instance, is already salted, and turkeys labeled “basted” “self-basting” or “enhanced” have usually been injected with a salt solution.
+- Donโt Brine Salted Turkey: If your turkey has already been treated with salt, skip brining or you risk over-salting the meat.
+For example, Kosher turkey is already salted, and turkeys labeled basted, self-basting or enhanced have usually been injected with a salt solution.

-- Apples and Oranges: Replace some of the water with apple cider, and throw in some slices of orange, along with a few whole cloves.
+- Apples and Oranges: Replace some of the water with apple cider, and a sliced orange, along with a few whole cloves.

 - Garlic and Rosemary: Double the amount of garlic, and add sprigs of fresh rosemary.